search icon

 Starts at $0 + state fees and only takes 5-10 minutes

-As a new business owner, what are you selling and who is your target patron?
-Is your business a B2C?
+New business owners need to answer some questions: what are they selling, and who is their target patron?
+Is the business a B2C?
 What does that mean?
-A B2C, by definition, is a “business-to-consumer” business—this means a B2C sells its products and services to consumers in the general public instead of to other businesses or the government.
+A B2C, by definition, is a “business-to-consumer” business — this means a B2C sells its products and services to consumers in the general public instead of to other businesses or the government.

-The B2C definition encompasses much more than a description of who buys your wares.
-Let’s take a look at key characteristics of operating a B2C.
+The B2C definition encompasses much more than a description of who buys the company’s wares.
+This guide takes a look at key characteristics of operating a B2C.

 What is a B2C?